 That moment became a touchstone for Beltz, who later became nationally known for his work in church music.
 In 1968, Beltz honored his teacher at a concert in Loma Linda with his Oratorio Singers, by dedicating a performance of the Brahm's Requiem to his mentor, who was then 87 years old.

-Schryock was living in San Diego when he died in 1974, at age 92.
+Schryock was living in San Diego when he died on January 20, 1974, at age 92.
 In 2006, When the San Diego Daily Transcript newspaper celebrated its 120th anniversary, it listed him as one of the top 120 influential persons who had "played an integral part in laying the foundation of San Diego's future growth."